Pullusb/snippetsLibrary/README.md

 **Use custom path** : Change the source folder of the snippets library.
 For example, this prove's usefull when multiple user work on a same server to share the same library (if the addon is not already loaded from server).

+**Secondary path** : Manage other folderpath to scan as part of the library.
+Also choose to add blender build-in snippets in the lib (Those are already accessible with template menu in text editor)

 **Max preview lines** : Choose max line number for preview (default 10)